-Root Canal Therapy in Louisville
+Root Canal Therapy – Louisville, KY

 The phrase “root canal” makes many patients grimace, but this restorative dentistry service makes it possible for our dentist to rescue severely decayed or damaged teeth from extraction.
-Even more importantly, root canal therapy actually relieves toothache pain.
-At Remmers Dental, our skilled team of expert dentists have years of experience providing painless, effective root canal therapy.
+Even more importantly, root canal therapy relieves toothache pain.
+At Remmers Dental, our skilled team of expert dentists has years of experience providing painless, effective root canal therapy.
 Many of the root canal procedures we perform come to us as dental emergencies.
 If you’re experiencing severe toothache, don’t wait until your next visit.
 Contact our team right away to schedule an emergency visit.
 The sooner we begin treatment, the more likely we are to successfully restore patients’ oral health.

 When are Root Canals Necessary?

-Root canal is the name given to any procedure performed to treat damage that has reached the inner layer of teeth.
+A root canal is the name given to any procedure performed to treat damage that has reached the inner layer of a tooth.
 Every tooth is made up of three layers: the hard outer enamel layer, the supportive yellow-colored dentin, and the softer inner pulp.
-The entire nerve system of the tooth is housed within the pulp, and connects to the rest of the body through the roots of the tooth.
+The entire nerve system of the tooth is housed within the pulp and connects to the rest of the body through the roots of the tooth.
 The nerves run through the root canal and into the gums providing blood flow and pain reception for the tooth.
 It’s no surprise that dental decay or damage that accesses the pulp layer of the tooth where the nerves are housed is extremely painful.
 When this happens, a root canal is necessary.
 Most root canals begin as a dental emergency call from patients experiencing some combination of these warning signs:

 - Severe toothache